 Are you passionate about communicating science?
 Looking for your big break?
-Apply today for the Chemistry World science communication competition
+Look no further than the Chemistry World science communication competition

 Once again Chemistry World is opening its annual competition for new science communicators.
 Our finalists receive tailored mentoring from expert communicators, get their work published in Chemistry World and come to our live final in London to impress our distinguished judges and invited audience from the media, academia and industry.
 It’s a fantastic opportunity show off your skills and kick-start a career in science communication.